sksoumik/programming_notes/README.md

 You don’t have to create a constructor at all.
 A default constructor will run anyway and set all fields to zero, null, etc., so if that’s all you plan to do, don’t bother.

 Additionally, you can create overloaded constructors for different situations.
 You can have constructors that set values for any combination of variables and you can specify whether those values come from the program instantiating the class.

+# Compile time vs Run time

+**Compile-time:** the time period in which you, the developer, are compiling your code.

+**Run-time:** the time period which a user is running your piece of software.

 # interpreted language vs compiled language